-#1 Explore The Ringling
+1. Explore The Ringling of Circus Fame

 A beautiful collection of all things Ringling Bros and Barnum & Bailey® Circus lives on the grounds of the John and Mable Ringling Museum of Art.
 This one-of-a-kind attraction showcases circus life through the years with dazzling displays, hands-on exhibits, and gorgeous waterfront property.
 It was once the winter home to John Ringling and his wife Mable.

 My personal favorites are the clowns, acrobats, and announcer’s costumes from past shows as well as the 3800 square foot small-scale Howard Bros. circus model recreating circuses from 44,000 pieces.
-It is amazing!
+The Ringling is amazing!

 Historic Burns Square is the most popular area, with eateries ranging from upscale Italian to local seafood.
 They also have a plethora of interesting antique shops and even a foreign film cinema.
 The Sarasota Opera House lies in downtown Sarasota and offers four operas in the winter season plus concerts and recitals year-round.

 Marie Selby Botanical has over 22,000 plants to enjoy.
 A unique offering is the rare orchid garden and the only one in the world that is dedicated to the study and display of epiphytes and their ecosystems.
 This attraction will give your senses a workout!

 My favorite part was the Baywalk, giving you an up close and personal view of the mangroves, a tidal swamp ecosystem that thrives in Florida.
 You can also see a wide array of bamboo, fern, and Banyan groves.

-#4 Foster Your Holiday Mood Year-Round
+4. Foster Your Holiday Mood Year-Round

 I love a good Christmas store and especially appreciate when it has knick-knacks and decor that represent multiple holidays as well.
 That is what you will find at Shelley’s Gifts and Christmas Boutique, a unique locally owned shop that is filled with holiday treasures.
 Shelley’s gift and seasonal items are found in a whimsical purple house on the Tamiami Trail.
 You will be amazed by how many lovely pieces are inside this shop.
 Shelley’s has a huge baby and wedding gift selection, too.

-#5 Treat Your Taste Buds at Simon’s Coffee House
+5. Treat Your Taste Buds at Simon’s Coffee House

 Breakfast and lunch never tasted so good as at this organic culinary gem that focuses on raw foods, vegan, and vegetarian fare.
 Salads, sandwiches, soups, gluten-free, vegan, smoothies…pick your poison, they are all healthy and good for you!
 Everything here is homemade and the taste is obvious with every bite.
 Go for the crepes (I prefer the Costa Rican) or the decadent soups.

-Sarasota Will Satisfy
+Sarasota Is Certain To Satisfy

 Sarasota is a beautiful Florida city with a host of fun things to do.
 Its lovely skyline and bay views are a visual stimulant while its laid-back vibe will satisfy locals and tourists.
 I hope you will make your own special memories at the places listed above like I did.